UGA-Innovation-Factory/IF2022-LogiTech-Camera/README.md

 	1. probably `cd C:\Users\engr-ugaif\IF2022-ros-sensors-workflow`
 2. navigate to ros-ecosystem directory
 	1. `cd ros-ecosystem`
-3. run the install script
+3. run the setup script (activates ROS2 in your local environment)
 	1. `.\install\setup.ps1`
 4. build the ROS2 packages (make sure you are in the ros-ecosystem directory)
 	1. `colcon build --merge-install`